-JHC plans to expand the Palliative Care Service and infrastructure to meet the growing need of the community to ensure that when complex care is required and patients need to come to JHC receive this service.
+JHC plans to expand the Palliative Care Service to meet the growing needs of the community and ensure that whenever palliative care is required, people are able to come to JHC to receive this care.

 JHC supports the preference of patients remain in their home and plans to partner with Silver Chain and other palliative care providers to integrate palliative care services so that patients get the right care, in the right place, at the right time.